 Identify Promising References

-Gather your supporters, or people who can attest favorably to your efficacy and worth as an employee.
-Ask former bosses and other coworkers to provide recommendations for you if you had successful job experiences with other companies before being fired.
+Collect your supporters or individuals who can positively vouch for your effectiveness and value as an employee.
+Request recommendations from former bosses and coworkers with whom you had successful job experiences at other companies before the termination.

 Gather Recommendations